flashcarts/nds-index/_card/r4i-sdhc-com.md

   No-Timebomb R4i-SDHC 1.85b Kernel:
     url: http://flashcard-archive.ds-homebrew.com/r4i-sdhc.com/old/r4i-sdhc.com_DEMON_1.85b-notimebomb.zip
 images:
+- url: /assets/images/cards/r4isdhc-com/front-rts.png
-- url: /assets/images/cards/r4isdhc-com/front.png
+- url: /assets/images/cards/r4isdhc-com/front-b9s.png
-- url: /assets/images/cards/r4isdhc-com/back.png
+- url: /assets/images/cards/r4isdhc-com/front-upgrade.jpg
 ---

-This flashcart is a DSTTi-based clone that ships with a timebomb in the stock kernel.
+This family of flashcarts are DSTTi-based clones that ship with a timebomb in the stock kernel.
 This timebomb doesn't cause any permanent damage - it simply stops the kernel from booting until the date is set back.
 It can be bypassed by using YSMenu or the no-timebomb version of the stock kernel.
 YSMenu is recommended since the stock kernel has issues with cheats, and doesn't have folder support for file management.

 ### Setup Instructions (YSMenu)